-All regular employees shall be covered by the companydesignated/approved Health Maintenance Organization (HMO) to free medical consultations and dental care through the designated Health Maintenance Organization (HMO).
+All regular employees shall be covered by the company-designated/approved Health Maintenance Organization (HMO) to free medical consultations and dental care through the designated Health Maintenance Organization (HMO).
 Details may be obtained from the HR Department.
+Immediate family members are also entitled to HMO benefits of the employee.
+Enrollment must be hierarchy.